jmcarpenter2/metacognition-training/README.md

 Figures_Main.m will load the behavioural data and generate all the plots from the paper.

-In order to produce a single plot, Figure X, one must load the data and then simple run FigureX.m from the Figure_Code folder.
+In order to produce a single plot, Figure X, one must load the data and then simply run FigureX.m from the Figure_Code folder.
 Alternatively, one can simply comment out the other Figure functions from Figures_Main.m and run that.

 ## Folders